See the Story Index for Wael Abdelgawad’s other stories.

 “What family do you have there?”

 “Our father’s father is alive.
 Abuelo Lenin Rodriguez.
 He was a great trumpet player.
-Me and Angie would sit with him on the porch and he’d play for us.
-But he has dementia now.
+Me and Angie would sit on the porch and he’d play for us.
 We have an uncle, Tio Trotski.
 He’s my father’s older brother.
 Also some cousins.
 We don’t stay in touch.”

 I filed all of this information away.
 I don’t take notes when I interview subjects.
 I’ve found that it takes my focus away from the subject’s body language and detracts from my environmental awareness.
 Also, people tend to choose their words more carefully when they see you writing things down, and I don’t want that.
 So I’ve trained myself to remember whatever information I’m given.
 It’s mostly a matter of taking a moment to contemplate the information.
 Sometimes I also use mnemonic devices, like assigning a picture to match a name.

 Rodriguez’s expression grew angry.
 “I’ll tell you something Mr. Karim, my sister was always a traviesa, but she never used drugs until she met that boy.
 Angie was a third year student at USC when she met that loser.
 She was a scholarship student, a Freeman award winner.
 She spent a semester in Cambodia.
 All that went down the tubes.
 Tarek got her hooked on heroin.
 He dragged her into that whole miserable lifestyle.
 Whatever trouble she’s in now is because of him.
 I curse him.
 I hope he meets a miserable end.”

 That was a very different picture than the Anwars had painted.
 Farah Anwar had insisted that was Angie who had corrupted Tarek.
 Of course Farah also insisted that I corrupted Tarek, so I was inclined to believe Alejandra Rodriguez’s version.

 “Where did the money come from, Dr. Rodriguez?
 The forty five thousand.”

 She pushed her palms toward me and shook her head.
 “I have no idea.
-Angie would not say.
 That’s nothing to do with me.”